Abraham Groves: Career

 Groves was an early practitioner of aseptic technique in surgery.
 During his first laparotomy in 1874, Groves boiled his instruments and sponges before use and cleaned his hands and his patient's skin with boiled water.
 This would become his routine practice: the Dittrick Museum of Medical History holds one of Groves's surgical knives, manufactured in 1870, which shows wear from frequent boiling.
 Regarding boiling instruments, Groves stated to the museum curator in 1932 that "previous to that date I never heard it was done".

 In 1885, Groves had just operated on a pus-filled abdomen when he encountered another patient who needed urgent surgery.
 Recognizing that it would be dangerous to operate with his bare hands, Groves boiled his rubber riding gloves and wore them during the surgery.
 If this date, given in Groves's 1934 memoir, is accurate, this would be the first documented use of surgical gloves to prevent infection.

 In 1878, Groves performed Canada's first suprapubic lithotomy, in a tavern in Guelph, Ontario.
 At the time, bladder stones were extracted through the perineum, but this route was not suitable for this patient as he weighed over 300 lb.
 Groves made an abdominal incision to access the patient's bladder and extracted six stones.
 The patient recovered quickly.
 Groves was an early practitioner of many urologic surgeries, including prostatectomy, removal of the renal capsule, and surgical repair of the bladder and urethra.

 Groves is credited with performing the first appendectomy in North America.
 Abdominal surgery was rare at the time: Groves stated that "during my undergraduate course there was not, so far as I know, one abdomen opened in the Toronto General Hospital".
 The operation took place on May 10, 1883.
 Groves removed the appendix of a twelve-year-old boy, using a flame-heated probe to sterilize the site where it was severed.
 The boy recovered, but his father was unhappy with Groves, believing the doctor's actions to be reckless.
 When Groves shared the news of his operation with other doctors, they were similarly displeased.
 A colleague recounted that the Toronto Medical Association condemned his actions, calling him a "backwoods doctor".
 Nevertheless, Groves went on to perform many appendectomies.
 Groves kept the appendix from his first surgery preserved in a glass bottle, which his widow donated to the Toronto Academy of Medicine in 1961.
-However, the specimen was lost following the 2002 closure of the University of Toronto's History of Medicine Collection.
+The specimen was transferred to the Canadian Museum of science and technology, following the closure of the University of Toronto's History of Medicine Collection, though it is no longer on display.